-More that 80 top fact-checking organizations, including from India, have written to YouTube CEO Susan Wojcicki, saying that the platform is allowing itself to be “weaponised by unscrupulous actors” to manipulate and exploit others, and to organise and fundraise themselves especially around the Covid-19 pandemic.
+More than 80 top fact-checking organizations, including from India, have written to YouTube CEO Susan Wojcicki, saying that the platform is allowing itself to be “weaponised by unscrupulous actors” to manipulate and exploit others and to organize and fundraise themselves, especially around the Covid-19 pandemic.

 Stressing that current measures on behalf of the Google-owned platform are proving insufficient, the groups said in an open letter published on Poynter that they urge the YouTube CEO to take effective action against disinformation and misinformation.

 “Your company platform has so far framed discussions about disinformation as a false dichotomy of deleting or not deleting content,” read the open letter.

 By doing this, “YouTube is avoiding the possibility of doing what has been proven to work: our experience as fact-checkers together with academic evidence tells us that surfacing fact-checked information is more effective than deleting content”.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The fact-checking organizations that signed the letter included PolitiFact, The Washington Post Fact Checker, Poynter’s MediaWise, India’s Fact Crescendo and Factly, and many more organizations from other countries.

 In the last year, fact-checking groups have seen conspiracy groups thriving and collaborating across borders, including an international movement that started in Germany, jumped to Spain, and spread through Latin America, all on YouTube.